MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

      67       5      820       3836 ...71     0.03   3964   3 PING
 ```

-To contrast, this example starts a Hyper-V container with a ping process as well.
+To contrast, this example starts a Hyper-V isolated container with a ping process as well.

 ```
 docker run -d --isolation=hyperv mcr.microsoft.com/windows/nanoserver:1809 ping -t localhost